Need Sales Funnel Help? Click Here! >>

 Before we get started, let’s explain what the term “digital products” means.
 A digital product or a digital good is an intangible good that can be sold online.
 Digital products are downloadable to the buyer’s computer or mobile device.

-Essentially anything that can be packaged into a PDF, MP3, video format or any other type of a downloadable file, is a digital product.
+Essentially, anything that can be packaged into a PDF, MP3, video format, or any other type of downloadable file is a digital product.

-When it comes to acquiring, a digital product can be purchased once or come in the form of a subscription or paid membership.
-In this case, the content is hidden behind a paywall, and it’s accessible to members only.
-You may see newspapers use that sort of business model to promote premium content when you visit their website.
+When it comes to acquiring, a digital product can be purchased once or in the form of a subscription or paid membership.
+In this case, the content is hidden behind a paywall and accessible to members only.
+You may see newspapers use that business model to promote premium content when you visit their website.

 Promoting A Product